willyboy/Iconizer/README.md

 var icons=Iconizer.icons(iconsArray,target,options);
 ```
 ##Icons object format
+You are required to have an image (img) or class.
+If a class is specified, you are creating a font awesome icon.
+If image is specified, you are creating an image icon.
+You can only have one or the other.
+If you have both, the image is the default.
 The handler and eventType are optional.
-You can still use the utility to create icons without attaching any events to the icons.

 	{
 		class:"font awesome class name without icon-",
+		img:"myimagesrc.png",
 	 	handler:function(){},
 	 	eventType:"an event, e.g. click"
 	}